pi-base/web/doc/testing.md

 | `graphs`             | `pi-base-graphs.…workers.dev`        | live    |
 | `preview`            | `$PREVIEW_URL`                       | live    |

-A handful of specs assert exact, fixture-pinned output (e.g. snapshotted KaTeX HTML); these are wrapped in `fixtureOnly(...)` and skip automatically on live runs.
+The whole suite runs in both modes; assertions are written to hold against the real data (stable IDs, math-free name prefixes, behavioral checks) rather than exact HTML snapshots.
 Set `CYPRESS_MODE=fixture` to force the deterministic fixture against a deployed URL while debugging.

+The fixture (`cypress/fixtures/main.min.json`) is a hand-curated subset; keep its tested entities (e.g. `S000001`, `S000004`, `P000001`) in sync with live data.
+Note it predates a pi-base property-ID reorganization, so its property `uid`s are **not** interchangeable with the current bundle's — refresh display fields per entity, don't bulk-remap by `uid`.

 ## Remote End-to-End Testing